 Michael Yardney, Director of Metropole Property Strategists and an experienced property investor, is not convinced that house flipping is a viable option for many of those seeking a profit in the Aussie market.

-“It doesn’t always work in Australia, as opposed to overseas, because of the significant costs involved here – particularly so today in our very flat market.
+“It doesn’t always work in Australia, as opposed to overseas, because of the significant costs involved here,” he said.

 “The only way you do make a significant difference is if you do structural renovation to a property.
 In other words, adding to the back of an old terrace, modernising it, bringing the external toilet inside, adding an ensuite, making another room and adding an upstairs.”

 Michael said this type of work represented a significant effort that was beyond the realm of the average mum and dad.

 “It involves a builder, and development planning and permits, depending on what state you’re in.
 If you’re going to do this, you’re going to have to do a lot of work to add value, but most areas have a ceiling price and people aren’t going to buy the most expensive house on the street just because you’ve done it up.”

 5. Keep a close eye on your costs